Lyme disease: Transmission

+Mechanism

 Lyme disease is classified as a zoonosis, as it is transmitted to humans from a natural reservoir among small mammals and birds by ticks that feed on both sets of hosts.
 Hard-bodied ticks of the genus Ixodes are the vectors of Lyme disease (also the vector for Babesia).
-Most infections are caused by ticks in the nymphal stage, because they are very small and thus may feed for long periods of time undetected.
+Most infections are caused by ticks in the nymphal stage, because they are tiny, and may thus feed undetected for long periods of time.
 Nymphal ticks are generally the size of a poppy seed and sometimes with a dark head and a translucent body.
 Or, the nymphal ticks can be darker.
-(The younger larval ticks are very rarely infected.)
-Although deer are the preferred hosts of adult deer ticks, and tick populations are much lower in the absence of deer, ticks generally do not acquire Borrelia from deer, instead they obtain them from infected small mammals such as the white-footed mouse, and occasionally birds.
+The younger larval ticks are very rarely infected.
+Although deer are the preferred hosts of adult deer ticks, and tick populations are much lower in the absence of deer, ticks generally do not acquire Borrelia from deer; instead, they obtain them from infected small mammals such as the white-footed mouse, and occasionally birds.
 Areas where Lyme is common are expanding.

 Within the tick midgut, the Borrelia's outer surface protein A (OspA) binds to the tick receptor for OspA, known as TROSPA.
 When the tick feeds, the Borrelia downregulates OspA and upregulates OspC, another surface protein.
 After the bacteria migrate from the midgut to the salivary glands, OspC binds to Salp15, a tick salivary protein that appears to have immunosuppressive effects that enhance infection.
 Successful infection of the mammalian host depends on bacterial expression of OspC.

+Duration of attachment

+Reviews have considered whether the length of time of attachment impacts transmission.

+Prevalence

 Tick bites often go unnoticed because of the small size of the tick in its nymphal stage, as well as tick secretions that prevent the host from feeling any itch or pain from the bite.
 However, transmission is quite rare, with only about 1.2 to 1.4 percent of recognized tick bites resulting in Lyme disease.

-In Europe, the main vector is Ixodes ricinus, which is also called the sheep tick or castor bean tick.
-In China, Ixodes persulcatus (the taiga tick) is probably the most important vector.
-In North America, the black-legged tick or deer tick (Ixodes scapularis) is the main vector on the East Coast.

-The lone star tick (Amblyomma americanum), which is found throughout the Southeastern United States as far west as Texas, is unlikely to transmit the Lyme disease spirochetes, though it may be implicated in a related syndrome called southern tick-associated rash illness, which resembles a mild form of Lyme disease.

-On the West Coast of the United States, the main vector is the western black-legged tick (Ixodes pacificus).
-The tendency of this tick species to feed predominantly on host species such as the Western Fence Lizard that are resistant to Borrelia infection appears to diminish transmission of Lyme disease in the West.

-Transmission can occur across the placenta during pregnancy and as with a number of other spirochetal diseases, adverse pregnancy outcomes are possible with untreated infection; prompt treatment with antibiotics reduces or eliminates this risk.
+In pregnancy

+Lyme disease spreading from mother to fetus is possible but extremely rare, and with antibiotic treatment, there is no increased risk of adverse birth outcomes.
+NICE guidance is that antibiotics appropriate for pregnancy be used.
+There are no studies on developmental outcomes of children whose mothers had Lyme.